-A small industry in terms of size when compared to the cigarettes or growing e Cig industries, the demand for tobacco paraphernalia including various pipes, bongs and other accessories has remained constant over the years.
-In recent years, many states have loosened their regulations on recreational marijuana continuing the interest and demand for various tobacco related products.
+A small industry in terms of size when compared to the cigarettes or growing e Cig industries, the demand for tobacco paraphernalia including various pipes, bongs, and other accessories has remained constant over the years.
+In recent years, many states have loosened their regulations on recreational marijuana continuing the interest in and demand for various tobacco-related products.

 Common Types of Drug Paraphernalia Merchant Accounts